 The Indio Water Authority was formed as a Joint Powers Authority in 2000 to deliver water to the City of Indio.
 Its mission is to provide the City’s residents, visitors and businesses with safe and reliable water, while ensuring the long-term viability of the City’s water services for its users.
-The Indio Water Authority’s service area includes approximately 38 square miles and supplied approximately 6 billion gallons (18,208 acre-feet) of water to approximately 80,000 businesses and residents in 2015.
+The Indio Water Authority’s service area includes approximately 38 square miles and supplied 6.3 billion gallons (19,566 acre-feet) of water to approximately 85,000 businesses and residents in 2018.

 To ensure adequate conditions and system capacity to meet the growing needs of the City of Indio, the Indio Water Authority has prioritized an aggressive planning process which includes initiation of an Integrated Regional Water Management Plan (IRWMP).
 Poised to be a leader in its cross-agency development, promotion and implementation, IRWMP aims to address the Coachella Valley’s current and future water needs paying specific attention to overdraft issues, water supply management, environmental and economic impacts, compliance with state and federal guidelines and most importantly, long-term sustainability.